Scream (Michael Jackson album): Background

 A 17-second teaser was released on Michael Jackson's official Facebook page and YouTube Vevo page on September 6, 2017, just after a 3D version of the 1983 "Thriller" short film premiered in Venice, Italy.
 Later that day, the album was classified as a "Halloween album" with mysterious theme songs.
-The track "Blood on the Dance Floor x Dangerous (The White Panda Mash-up)" became available for purchase in digital format.
-Another track, "Thriller (Steve Aoki Midnight Hour Remix)" was also released digitally on September 29.
-However, this remix was not included on the album.
+The track "Blood on the Dance Floor x Dangerous (The White Panda Mash-up)" was released digitally on September 6, 2017.
+Another track, "Thriller (Steve Aoki Midnight Hour Remix)" was released digitally on September 29, but this remix was not included on the album.

 Critical reception

-The album received mixed reviews with most reviews criticizing the album's tracklist.
-Joel Garcia from Evo News highlighted the fact that a few songs actually are Halloween-related, while other songs ("Leave Me Alone", "Scream", "Unbreakable", among others) have little to nothing to do with the theme of the album: "[The rest of the songs] are instead about either failed relationships or Jackson’s thoughts on the media."
-On a similar note, Dan Weiss from Consequence of Sound questioned the inclusion of said songs, but he praised the inclusion of lesser-known tracks (including "Somebody's Watching Me").
+The album received generally mixed reviews.
+Some reviews criticized the album's tracklist.
+Joel Garcia from Evo News highlighted that few songs actually are Halloween-related, while other songs ("Leave Me Alone", "Scream", "Unbreakable", among others) have little to nothing to do with the theme of the album: "[The rest of the songs] are instead about either failed relationships or Jackson’s thoughts on the media."
+Andy Kellman from Allmusic described the album as a "trivial gimmick" and wrote that the majority of the track list was "forced into the program, chosen for tenuous, superficial reasons" like song titles.
+Kellman called the mash-up by The White Panda "forgettable".

+Chuck Campbell from Knoxnews praised the hits included on Scream but called the included album cuts from Dangerous and Invincible "derivative and lazy".
+In contrast, Dan Weiss from Consequence of Sound praised the album's inclusion of lesser known songs and felt that it was cohesive despite also describing it as a "cash-grab".